onstwedder/Phrase-Hunter/README.md

 at $E097.
 When the same negative starting seed is used (for example, RND(-1)), the exact same sequence of random numbers is generated.
 It is therefore possible to generate phrases from those results by translating random numbers into ASCII characters.

-The inlucded "hello demo" does just that: it generates random numbers between 69 and 79, translates those into ASCII characters and - upon jumping into the correct spot in the random number sequence - produces the phrase HELLO.
+The included "hello demo" does just that: it generates random numbers between 69 and 79, translates those into ASCII characters and - upon jumping into the correct spot in the random number sequence - produces the phrase HELLO.

 To hunt for your desired input, PHRASE HUNTER does the following: